thelang-io/docs.thelang.io/docs/guides/enumerations.md

 ```

 Difference between `Color.Red` and `.Red` is that first explicitly tells
 compiler that `.Red` belongs to enumeration `Color`.
-While second
+While second tells
-in cases like this:
+nothing about enumeration it belongs to.
+Consider this code:

 ```the
 enum EyeColor {